Exact Stationary State of a $d$-dimensional Run-and-Tumble Particle in a Harmonic Potential: Model and Main Results

-in arbitrary dimension $d$, where $x_i = x_i(t\to + \infty)$.
 Owing to rotational invariance, the distribution of the radius $R$ is completely characterized by the stationary distribution $p_X(x)$ of any single coordinate, say $X \overset{d}{=} x_i$.
 The two are related through an integral transform: for $d\geq 2$,

 {The relation in Eq.~(\ref{pXtopR}), which is derived in Appendix~\ref{radial_single_App}, expresses the coordinate distribution as a projection of the radial law and was demonstrated explicitly in~\cite{MoriCondensation} for the unconfined RTP.} As shown in Appendix~\ref{momentsXRapp}, it is also possible to relate the moments of $|X|$ to those of $R$ for any $d>1$.
 In the special cases $d=2$ and $d=3$, the inverse relation can be obtained explicitly -- see also Appendix~\ref{radial_single_App}.
 One finds